Arpish00/opengenus-electron-prototype/README.md

 - Implements decryption of each chunk during runtime to render PDF pages securely.

 5. POC_V4.5_HTMLConversion
-- Explores possibilty Converts PDF pages into HTML files using python.
+- Explores possibility of Converts PDF pages into HTML files using python.